-Everyone loves their pets and wants them to be merry, cheerful, zealous, and enthusiastic.
+Everyone loves their dogs and wants them to be merry, cheerful, zealous, and enthusiastic.
 We take care of them for their growth and development too.
 Our foremost responsibility is their good health.
 The last thing we wish them to fall ill.
 Dog Vaccinations help in protecting them from many hazardous and fatal diseases.

-The series of injections start in the infant stage and extends through adulthood.
+The series of injections start in the infant stage and extend through adulthood.
 The law states that all dogs should be vaccinated and attain certification.
 The type and number of vaccines depend on the lifestyle and age of the dog.
 Keeping a proper record of vaccinations is the safest for everyone as some animal diseases are transferrable to humans.

 Importance of Dog Vaccinations

-Kinds of pet vaccines
+Kinds of Dog vaccines

 Every dog owner would appreciate a healthy and active dog.
 In some cases, core vaccines are helpful, while non-core vaccines also work in others.
 However, consultation is necessary before making any decisions.

 The first round of vaccinations is given at around six to eight weeks and then every three weeks until approximately four months.
 The final dose cannot be before the dog turns sixteen weeks old.
 That may make the antibodies present in the breast milk interfere with the vaccinations.